 That credit history is a summary of the lending relationship between a consumer and a creditor or provider of a goods and services on credit.
 It generally contains identification information (name, address, national identification number), account information (name of creditor, date a loan was given, type of loan, amount of loan), payment information (monthly payment, original and current balance, on-time/late payments), and arrears information, if any.
 A credit history provides a reliable indication to a creditor of whether you as an applicant will pay your credit obligation.

-Financial institutions such as banks and other licensed financial institutions, money services businesses, credit unions or similar co-operative institutions, insurance companies and microfinance institutions, hire purchase companies, telecommunication providers, electricity service providers, water and sewage companies and development banks provide the credit bureau with your information.
+Financial institutions such as banks and other licenced financial institutions, money services businesses, credit unions or similar co-operative institutions, insurance companies and microfinance institutions, hire purchase companies, telecommunication providers, electricity service providers, water and sewage companies and development banks provide the credit bureau with your information.

 Not every borrower may have a loan from a bank or other financial institution so they will not be able to provide a formal credit history.
 However, most persons are likely to have taken credit in other forms, for example, through utilities, telephone or hire purchase services.
 Payment of bills for these services is also an indicator of a borrower’s payment behaviour and can therefore be used to build a credit history.
 Allowing the credit bureau to collect data from telecommunications and utility companies allows potential borrowers who do not have access to formal credit to show creditors that they are responsible in meeting other payment obligations in a timely and consistent manner and can therefore be potentially good borrowers.